NCAS-CMS/cf-python/docs/source/field_analysis.rst

-The :ref:`domain <domain>` metadata constructs of the result of a successful arithmetical operation between two field constructs are unambiguously well defined: The domain metadata constructs of the result of a succesful operation are copied from the left hand side (LHS) operand, except when a coordinate construct in the LHS operand has size 1 and the corresponding coordinate construct in right hand side (RHS) field construct operand has size greater than 1.
-In this case the coordinate construct from the RHS operand is used in the result, to match up with the data broadcasting that will have occured during the operation.
+The :ref:`domain <domain>` metadata constructs of the result of a successful arithmetical operation between two field constructs are unambiguously well defined: The domain metadata constructs of the result of a successful operation are copied from the left hand side (LHS) operand, except when a coordinate construct in the LHS operand has size 1 and the corresponding coordinate construct in right hand side (RHS) field construct operand has size greater than 1.
+In this case the coordinate construct from the RHS operand is used in the result, to match up with the data broadcasting that will have occurred during the operation.

 .. _ambiguous-result: